BG2FOU/BG2FOU.github.io/_pages/Notes/IELTS/Speaking/Speaking9-12.md

 - Do you think school rules are generally fair?
   - For the most part, yes, I do.
 I think the main rules are designed to be fair and to create a positive environment for everyone.
 However, there might be an occasional minor rule that seems a bit outdated or unnecessary, but overall, the system is quite just.
+- Do you prefer to have more or fewer rules at school?
+  - I reckon we've got a fair few rules already.
+While they're vital for keeping things safe and structured, piling on more can really stifle individuality.
+It's all about striking that sweet spot where boundaries encourage, rather than box in, students' creativity and independence.

 ### Public places